 The Sahara is the largest hot desert on earth, pretty much making up the entire top half of Africa.
-It’s a sunbaked mass of some 3.6 million square miles easily identifiable from outer space.
+It’s a sunbaked mass of some 3.6 million square miles that is easily identifiable from outer space.
 It’s a place of few clouds and harsh heat.
 In fact, where there is water, it evaporates at the quickest rate anywhere on earth.
-There is sand almost everywhere and it draws heat immensely.
+There is sand almost everywhere, and it draws heat immensely.
 Ground temperatures often surpass 170 degrees F in the Sahara, warranting special shoes or, better still, a trusty camel.

-This town of about 25,000 in northwestern Libya was believed to have the hottest temperature recorded earth for many years until it was disproved back in 2012.
+This town of about 25,000 in northwestern Libya was believed to have the hottest temperature recorded on earth for many years until it was disproved back in 2012.
 Regardless, it’s home to extreme heat, as well as an ancient trade route that led up to nearby Tripoli.
-The landscape is pretty quintessential when we thing of scorching deserts, with its golden sand dunes, occasional oases, and cloudless skies.
+The landscape is pretty quintessential when we think of scorching deserts, with its golden sand dunes, occasional oases, and cloudless skies.
 Here, residents tend to be much more active at night, taking on chores and going to the market in the wee hours when it’s more tolerable outside.

 The capital of Kuwait is one of the hottest cities in the Middle East and the world.
 With a population of more than 4 million, it’s also one of the hottest metropolises out there.
 Here, average summer highs hover around the stifling 115 degrees F mark.
 Strangely, it’s also quite cold during the short winter, with lows dipping into the 40s.
 The heat, which dominates most of the year, can feel even more extreme due to common sandstorms.